julKara/Defeat_the_Demonlord/README.md

 **Issues (not really bugs, more structural issues):**
 * `TileMap`: Currently, the movement-range is drawn upon the `TileMap` instead of the `TileMapLayer`.
 This makes the range invisible behind the `Background` or "too visible" in the sense that the red blocks are not supposed to be visible in-game.
-* Dephending on the postioning of the orginal `Sprite`, it will not apear in the middle of a tile.
-This is a needed art-fix.
-* All animations are not uniform in size -> need to fix so all are centered
 * Changing `healthbar` color is not memory-efficient at all since it dublicates per character.

 **Annoying features**